 Whether you’re travelling for business or leisure, keeping track of your passport, plane tickets, credit cards are coins can be a pain.
-Cue the best travel wallets (or travel document holders, as they're also known), a handy way to keep all of your documents in one place.
+Cue the best travel wallets or best travel document holders, which are a handy way to keep all your documents in one place.

 It's one of those things that you never knew you needed until you spend your entire time at an airport constantly patting down your pockets and searching through bags and rucksacks for that elusive piece of the jigsaw – passport, boarding pass, money hotel details – until you drive yourself insane.